 The Company has three board committees and details are as follows:

 The members of the Audit Committee are Mr David Wurzer, Ms Valerie Andrews and Mr Leopoldo Zambeletti.
 Mr Wurzer is the chair of the Audit Committee.
 The Audit Committee is responsible for the oversight of the accounting and financial reporting processes of the Company, including its internal control principles and the audits and interim reviews of the financial statements of the Company.
 The Audit Committee meets at least three times a year.

-The members of the Remuneration Committee are Ms Valerie Andrews and Dr Frank Armstrong.
+The members of the Remuneration Committee are Ms Valerie Andrews, Dr Frank Armstrong and Mr Leopoldo Zambeletti.
 Ms Valerie Andrews is the chair of the Remuneration Committee.
 The Remuneration Committee oversees the evaluation of the executive management and reviews the compensation of the directors and executive officers.
 It also oversees and administers from time to time the employee share option scheme.

 Nominations and Corporate Governance Committee

 The members of the Nominating and Corporate Governance Committee are Dr Frank Armstrong, Mr Leopoldo Zambeletti, Ms Valerie Andrews and Mr David Wurzer.
 Dr Armstrong is the chair of the committee.
 Its responsibilities include recommending the persons to be nominated to the board for election as directors, recommending the directors to be appointed to each committee of the Board, developing corporate governance guidelines and overseeing evaluation of the board.